mle86/php-enum/README.md

 1. Just use the class constants.
-    You don't really need this library to do that as you can simply write a class without methods for that, but it's definitely a possibility.
+    You don't really need this library to do that as you can simply write a standalone class for that, but it's definitely a possibility.

 2. Build instances and use typehints in your methods.